Message from the Country

+Background and recording

-By the time of Message from the Country, the band members had long since lost interest in the Move, and had already joined a newly formed band, Electric Light Orchestra (ELO).
-Recorded in 1970–71 at the same time that the Move was also laying down tracks for the first Electric Light Orchestra album, The Electric Light Orchestra (even during some of the same sessions), it inevitably has some similarities in style to the new band's debut album, especially the heavy use of "tracking up" (overdubbing) to capture all of the instruments being played by Roy Wood and Jeff Lynne.
-Nevertheless, Wood and Lynne were determined to maintain some differentiation between the sound of their two groups (for example, by confining Wood's saxophones to Message and the cellos to the ELO debut respectively).
+By the time of Message from the Country, the band members had long since lost interest in the Move and had already formed a new band, Electric Light Orchestra (ELO).
+Recorded in 1970–71 at the same time that the three members of the Move were also laying down tracks for the first Electric Light Orchestra album, The Electric Light Orchestra (even during some of the same sessions), it inevitably has some similarities in style to the new band's debut album, especially the heavy use of "tracking up" (overdubbing) to capture all of the instruments being played by Roy Wood and Jeff Lynne.
+Nevertheless, Wood and Lynne were determined to maintain some differentiation between the sound of their two groups (for example, by confining Wood's saxophones to Message and his cellos to the ELO debut respectively).

-During the sessions, the band recorded "10538 Overture," a Lynne composition that was originally intended to be a Move B-side.
-Wood overdubbed a cello riff over the basic track 15 times over, and he and Lynne decided the song was better suited to The Electric Light Orchestra.
+One of the early songs recorded during the sessions was "10538 Overture," a Lynne composition that was originally intended to be a Move B-side.
+Wood overdubbed a cello riff over the basic track 15 times over, and he and Lynne decided, after still more overdubs, that the song was better suited to The Electric Light Orchestra.
+The song "Do Ya," recorded in these sessions and released by The Move as the B-side to "California Man," also later became a hit single for ELO from their 1976 album A New World Record.

 The lengthy sessions for this album mostly involved only Wood and Lynne, because of all the overdubbing.
-During these sessions, bassist Rick Price quit The Move after he realized he was no longer needed, reducing it to a trio.
+During these sessions, bassist Rick Price left The Move in December 1970 (although it was always unclear whether he quit due to his lack of income without touring or was sacked due to the band's lack of income without touring), reducing the Move to a trio.
 Instead of replacing him, Roy Wood added bass duties to his other roles, as well as erasing Price's tracks on the existing songs and then re-recording the bass parts, but exactly why Wood re-tracked Price's parts is unclear.
 (Wood has confirmed that Price also played on the original take of "10538 Overture".)
 Drummer Bev Bevan, in the liner notes for the 2005 reissue of Message from the Country, is quoted as saying that it is his least favorite Move album, while Wood has said "It was probably the best one we ever did."

 All previous Move singles had been solo Wood compositions, and recent singles had also featured Wood singing lead.
 For this album, Wood is credited to composing only four songs, with four songs from Lynne, one Lynne–Wood joint credit, and one Bevan song.
-Lead vocals on the album were ostensibly split between Wood and Lynne depending upon author, but according to Wood, many of The Move's songs were written collaboratively by him and Lynne and credited to only one of them for publishing reasons.
+Lead vocals on the album were ostensibly split between Wood and Lynne depending upon author (with one Bevan lead vocal), but according to Wood, many of The Move's songs were written collaboratively by himself and Lynne and credited to only one of them for publishing reasons.